nicky-nym/nicky-nym.github.io/index.md

   * This proposal hinges on a re-design of what a city street looks like, to try to get less congestion, twice the average speed, and twice the total throughput (compared to, say, Manhattan New York).
 See <a href="#1">chapter 1</a>.
 2. **Mobility for prosperity, not for speed**
   * The main goal of the new design is to increase urban mobility.
 However, non-intuitively, the benefit is **not** faster commutes, but is instead higher wages & more social opportunities, as well as higher land values & better investment return rates.
 See <a href="#2">chapter 2</a>.
-3. **Beyond mobility &mdash; better working cities & better outcomes**
+3. **Beyond mobility &mdash; better cities & better outcomes**
   * The main goal is better mobility, but the design has a variety of other potential upsides.
 Cities like this should be greener, cleaner, fairer, safer, simpler, and more reliable & resilient.
 See <a href="#3">chapter 3</a>.
 4. **This matters now**
-  * This is an important area of study right now, because there's about to be a huge influx of urban population, and a huge increase in urban construction.
+  * This is an important area for study & discussion right now, because there's about to be a huge influx of urban population, and a huge increase in urban construction.
 The construction of buildings will happen no matter what, so it would be good to try to do it in conjunction with the construction of modern transporation networks, rather than just repeating what was done in past decades.
 See <a href="#4">chapter 4</a>.
 5. **This requires better funding models & better value capture agreements**
   * Construction is **_very_** expensive.
 In order to fund the huge amount of construction required for new transportation networks, we need to get much better at **land value capture**.
 We need to set up reliable "fiscal engines" that can robustly recover the value created on each development project and reinvest it quickly on the next project.
 See <a href="#5">chapter 5</a>.